What is orchestration?

 Orchestration refers to the coordinated execution of multiple IT automation tasks or processes.
 Orchestration typically involves multiple IT systems, applications, and services to ensure that deployment, configuration management, and other processes are performed in the correct order.

 Automation and orchestration are two different yet related concepts.
-With automation refers to theuse of software to carry out determined activities without human intervention to reduce errors and time spent manually managing the operations necessary to deploy, administer and scale IT infrastructure and applications.
+With automation refers to the’use of software to carry out determined activities without human intervention to reduce errors and time spent manually managing the operations required to deploy, administer, and scale IT infrastructure and applications.

-With orchestration instead it means the coordination of multiple automated tasks into workflows advanced so that individual activities work together to perform specific functions or processes.
+With orchestration instead it means the Coordination of multiple automated tasks in workflows advanced so that individual activities work together to perform specific functions or processes.

 The importance of orchestration

-IT process automation involves the automation of all the individual activities (or tasks) that make up a process.
-But not only.
-For a process to be said completely automated, it is also necessary that all the activities that form it operate in synergy to ensure that at the end of an activity the next correct one automatically starts.
-Some automation solutions can do this by linking tasks into logical workflows, thus eliminating the need for manual intervention to initiate individual actions at the right time.
+IT process automation involves automating all the individual activities (or tasks) that make up a process.
+But that's not all.
+For a process to be said completely automated, it is also necessary that all the activities that form it operate in synergy To ensure that the next correct activity is automatically started when one is completed.
+Some automation solutions can do this by linking activities into logical workflows, thus eliminating the need for manual intervention to initiate individual actions at the appropriate time.
 Creating these types of workflows is one of the tasks of orchestration.

-Even individual parts of a task can comprise multi-step workflows that depend on communication with third-party systems.
-For example, provisioning a system typically requires some degree of orchestration with hypervisors to create virtual machines, communicating with the network to ensure proper connectivity is configured, and confirming that all necessary firewall policies are applied.
-And this is the context in which one is inserted orchestration solution complete.
-These tools are capable of coordinating activities distributed across multiple systems and allow teams to develop fully automated workflows with which to cover entire business use scenarios.
+Even individual parts of a task can involve multi-step workflows that depend on communication with third-party systems.
+For example, provisioning a system typically requires some degree of orchestration with hypervisors to create virtual machines, communication with the network to ensure proper connectivity configuration, and confirmation that all necessary firewall policies are applied.
+This is where a orchestration solution complete.
+These tools are able to coordinate activities distributed across multiple systems and allow teams to develop fully automated workflows with which to cover entire business usage scenarios.

 What does orchestration consist of?

 In general with the term orchestration the IT workflows for specific use scenarios and the tools to manage them are indicated.
-Docker is an open source platform for container deployment, which has orchestration tools (Docker Swarm) which allows you to automate the deployment and scalability of containerized applications.
+Docker is an open source platform for deploying containers, which features orchestration tools (Docker Swarm) which allows you to automate the deployment and scaling of containerized applications.

-Orchestration occurs when you place different systems and tools into logical workflows so that tasks can interact with external systems and result in a fully automated process, from start to finish.
-Let's look at orchestration workflows for some of the most popular IT usage scenarios.
+Orchestration occurs when multiple systems and tools are integrated into logical workflows so that tasks can interact with external systems and create a fully automated process from start to finish.
+Let's examine orchestration workflows for some of the most common IT use cases.

 A typical workflow for the deployment of a server includes the following steps: